asteriondb/dbTwig/README.md

     11. You will be writing less code and getting more done
     12. You will be reducing the number of components and technologies required to achieve your goals
     13. You will simplify troubleshooting and hot patching
+    14. You will increase code reusability
-    14. You will be using a framework and an architecture that forces you to write secure applications
+    15. You will be using a framework and an architecture that forces you to write secure applications

 ## DbTwig - The Basic Concept

 So, its really pretty simple.
 AsterionDB has pioneered the ability to merge all data types within the Oracle database.
 That means structured and unstructured data is managed equally, side-by-side, within the database.
 A photograph that you previously had to store outside of the RDBMS is now just another data type that you manage and secure like anything else.
 This has profound security implications.

 Naturally of course, if you have all of your data in the database, you're going to want all of your business logic there too.
 As you might suspect, this also has very significant and profound implications.
 The recent integration of JSON capabilities in the Oracle database make it feasible to encorporate all business logic at the data-layer.
 Specifically, by moving all of your select statements into a package in the database, you can turn off schema visibility in the middle-tier.
 All requests for data are in the form of an API call that is satisfied entirely within the secure confines of the database.
 The middle-tier does not need to know the 'layout' of the data in order to find what it needs.
 It just needs to know the appropriate API call to make.
-That's the trick that allows you to implement a single access point through DbTwig for all middle-tier requests.

 **Removing schema visibility is essential to being able to build a hyper-secure architecture.**